-Today's labor union for Seattle's professional musicians is the American Federation of Musicians (AFM) Local 76-493, and that numerically cumbersome name reflects perfectly the organization's tangled and sometimes contentious backstory.
-Seattle's first musicians' union, AFM Local 76, dated back to the 1890s.
-But as ever-greater numbers of African Americans arrived in the young, growing town the musicians among them soon discovered that the union had an unwritten segregation policy.
-A complex, Jim Crow system of turf boundaries arose, with Local 76 musicians claiming the most lucrative gigs.
-Excluded, black musicians founded their own union, Local 458, in 1918.
-That organization morphed into Local 493 in 1924, and the two unions then co-existed inharmoniously for the next four decades.
-AFM 493 became a lifeline and social pillar for the black community.
-It was at the very center of Seattle's vibrant jazz scene, and bore its share of struggles throughout the era's civil rights strife.
-At its peak in the 1940s, Local 493 probably had about 150 members (compared to Local 76's 1,200), and it represented some of Seattle's biggest African American stars, including Ray Charles (1930-2004), Phil Moore (1918-1987), and Quincy Jones (b.
+Today's labor union for Seattle's professional musicians is the American Federation of Musicians (AFM) Local 76-493, and that cumbersome name reflects perfectly the organization's tangled and sometimes contentious backstory.
+Seattle's first musicians' union, AFM Local 76, dated to the 1890s.
+As ever-greater numbers of African Americans arrived in the young, growing town, the musicians among them discovered that the union had an unwritten segregation policy.
+A complex, Jim Crow system of turf boundaries arose, with Local 76 musicians claiming the most lucrative jobs.
+Black musicians founded their own union, Local 458, in 1918.
+That organization morphed into Local 493 in 1924, and the two unions co-existed inharmoniously for the next four decades.
+AFM 493 became a lifeline and social pillar for the Black community.
+It was at the center of Seattle's vibrant jazz scene, and bore its share of struggles throughout the era's civil rights strife.
+At its peak in the 1940s, Local 493 had about 150 members (compared to Local 76's 1,200), and represented some of Seattle's biggest stars, including Ray Charles (1930-2004), Phil Moore (1918-1987), and Quincy Jones (b.
 1933).
-But changing times and increased racial tolerance eventually saw the two unions formally merge in 1958, an early instance of the more widespread racial integration that was to come during the following decades.
+But changing times and increased racial tolerance led to a merger of the two unions in 1958.

 A Tale of Two Unions